 These moths are rather small but the patterns on the wings are truly amazing and beyond my imaginations.

+Though the colour of the wings is in green only but the different hues or tones produce a very artistic and creative design.
 The antennae of moths come in various shapes and colours.
 The glowing eyes and the pair of feathery antennae make this moth a popular subject for us to photograph.

 Whereas this moth has a long and thin pair of antennae - not that attractive though.